EtiTheSpirit/ThreeRingsSharp/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---
-name: Report a Bug
+name: Report a Different Kind of Bug
-about: Something not working right?
+about: Is something not listed here broken?
 Let me know!
 This is better suited for other bug categories that do not fall under conversion or export.
-title: "[Bug] (Bug Title Here)"
+title: "(Bug Title Here)"
 labels: bug
 assignees: EtiTheSpirit